oxygenna-themes/foxi-astro-theme/src/content/blog/welcome.md

 ---
 title: 'Welcome to Foxi!'
 pubDate: 2024-04-04T05:00:00Z
-description: "We're excited to introduce you to the ultimate productivity app designed to help you manage your tasks effortlessly."
+description: "We're excited to introduce you to the ultimate productivity app designed to help you manage your tasks effortlessly to help you stay organized and efficient."
 author: 'Eleni K'
 image: '/blog/post-01-cover.png'
 tags: ['productivity', 'announcement']